cyradotpink/influencer/README.md

 ## Library Usage

-No documentation right now because the API isn't fully baked yet.
+No documentation right now because I still want to change a few things.